itworkcenter/CSS-Architectures/SMACSS/about-the-author.md

 #About the Author

-Hi, my name is Jonathan Snook.
+Hi, my name is `Jonathan Snook`.
 I’m a web developer and designer who has been building web sites as a hobby since 1994 and as a professional since 1999.

 I maintain a blog at Snook.ca where I write tips, tricks and bookmarks on web development.
 I also speak at conferences and workshops and have been thankful to have been able to travel the world to share what I know.